nefeliandreou/PoseRepresentation/README.md

 ## Acknowledgments

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 860768
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 860768.

 #### Bibtex
 If you find this code useful in your research, please cite:
 ```
-@misc{Andreou:2021:DQ,
+@misc{Andreou:2021:PoseRepresentation,
     author = {Andreou, Nefeli and Aristidou, Andreas and Chrysanthou, Yiorgos},
-    title = {A Hierarchy-Aware Pose Representation for Deep Character Animation},
+    title = {Pose Representations for Deep Skeletal Animation},
     eprint={2111.13907},
     year  = {2021},
     archivePrefix={arXiv}